HenrikAndreas/VestgrensaSkjerm/README.md

 - dotnet ef migrations add InitialCreate --startup-project VestgrensaSkjerm --project VestgrensaSkjerm.Data --context VestgrensaDataContext

-To create new migrations (cd into VestgrensaSkjerm)
+To create new migrations (cd into VestgrensaSkjerm) (project should not be running)

 - dotnet ef database update --project VestgrensaSkjerm